-Periodically lay machine on its side and vacuum any material that has accumulated around blower motor.
-Blow out any remaining debris around motor and intake orifice of fan with compressed air.
+Periodically lay the machine on its side and vacuum any material that has accumulated around the blower motor.
+Blow out any remaining debris around the motor and intake orifice of the fan with compressed air.
 This will extend the life of the blower significantly.
-Blower filter life can be extended by occasional removing and blowing through with compressed air.
-Filter should be replaced periodically depending on use.
-If blower produces noise or heat, refer to troubleshooting section of manual.
+Blower filter life can be extended by occasionally removing and blowing through it with compressed air.
+The filter should be replaced periodically depending on use.
+If the blower produces noise or heat, refer to the troubleshooting section of the manual.

-BLOWER REPLACEMENT: (See Illustration I) Disconnect power from machine.
-Remove chain guard.
-Loosen hose clamp on blower and slide hose off blower.
-Take note of electrical connections on blower and unhook blower wires.
-Remove three bolts and spacers from machine and remove blower.
-Reverse procedure for assembly.
-NOTE: Do not over tighten bolts on re-assembly, it may damage blower and void warranty!!!
+BLOWER REPLACEMENT: See Illustration J. Disconnect power from the machine.
+Remove the chain guard.
+Loosen the hose clamp on the blower and slide the hose off the blower.
+Take note of the electrical connections on the blower and unhook the blower wires.
+Remove three bolts and spacers from the machine and remove the blower.
+Reverse the procedure for assembly.
+NOTE: Do not over tighten the bolts on re-assembly, as it may damage the blower and void the warranty.